- Coinbase Secures Registration With Bank of Spain – Details - September 23, 2023

-Unlike major exchanges like Binance or Coinbase, LocalBitcoins is a peer-to-peer venue where crypto traders can directly exchange digital currencies between themselves, including by arranging physical meetings.
+Unlike major exchanges like Binance or Coinbase, LocalBitcoins is a peer-to-peer venue where crypto traders can directly exchange digital currencies between themselves, including by arranging physical meetings today.
 Most of the transactions can be done anonymously, at least to a certain degree.

 The exchange came out in 2012 and is operated from Helsinki, the capital city of Finland.

 LocalBitcoins couldn’t be reached to comment on the situation.
 However, some onlookers hinted that the suspensions might be related to the new anti-money laundering regulations in the European Union (EU), which came into force earlier this month.

 What do you think about LocalBitcoins’ move?
 Share your thoughts in the comments section!